Plan your Cloud Volumes ONTAP configuration in Azure

 When you launch Cloud Volumes ONTAP instances, you must choose the default disk size for aggregates.
-Cloud Manager uses this disk size for the initial aggregate, and for any additional aggregates that it creates when you use the simple provisioning option.
+BlueXP uses this disk size for the initial aggregate, and for any additional aggregates that it creates when you use the simple provisioning option.
 You can create aggregates that use a disk size different from the default by using the advanced allocation option.

 All disks in an aggregate must be the same size.

 When choosing a disk size, you should take several factors into consideration.
 The disk size impacts how much you pay for storage, the size of volumes that you can create in an aggregate, the total capacity available to Cloud Volumes ONTAP, and storage performance.